Below are the top no till farming tips, which can help you to save time and produce higher crop yields.

 Tip #2: Keep The Ground Covered

 In no till, it is essential that you protect the soil from wind and erosion, as well as heat.
-By maintaining 100% mulch cover, you’ll also be able to hold on to moisture from the rain better.
-If you do not have residue in your fields, plant a cover crop.
+By maintaining 100% mulch cover, you will also be able to hold on to moisture from the rain better.
+If you don’t have residue in your fields, plant a cover crop.
 When harvesting, be sure to get crop residues spread the full width of the swath being harvested.
 This aids the seeding operation, helps create uniformity of temperature and moisture across the field, and uniformity of nutrient availability as those residues decompose.

 Tip #3: Apply Herbicides Correctly